 1. The Nations 280 Amp Secondary Alternator Kit

 Our kit from Nations Alternator includes the powerful alternator itself which outputs an average of 200 amps and can surge up to 280 at high RPMs!
-When you compare that to the Renogy 60 amp DC-DC charger that is used in our more “traditional” camper van electrical system, it’s nearly 3.5 times more charging capability.
-If you compare it to the popular, Victron Orion 30 amp DC-DC charger, it’s over 6.6 times more charging capability.
+When you compare that to a pair of 30 amp DC-DC chargers that are commonly used in a more “traditional” camper van electrical system, it’s nearly 3.5 times more charging capability.
+In our testing, we see anywhere between 120-150 amps of charging current at idle and around 200 amps or higher when driving (depending on vehicle and engine RPMs).

-To put this into practical terms, without considering any solar charging, recharging a 630 amp hour battery bank at 30 amps while driving would take nearly an entire day (21 hours).
+To put this into practical terms, without considering any solar charging, recharging a 640 amp hour battery bank at 30 amps while driving would take nearly an entire day (21 hours).
 If you used two Orion DC-DC chargers (which is fairly common), you’d still need to drive for over 10 hours to recharge.
-With this system you can charge at an average of 200 amps which would take just over 3 hours of driving which is much more in line with real world vanlife.
-You might spend two or three days at a campsite, off grid, drawing down your battery and then drive to your next destination.
+With this system, you can charge at an average of 200 amps which would take just over 3 hours of driving which is much more in line with real-world vanlife.
+You might spend two or three days at a campsite, off-grid, drawing down your battery, and then drive to your next destination.
 With this system, just a few hours of driving will restore your battery bank.

 The Nations alternator kit comes with everything you need for the installation including a vehicle-specific mounting bracket, hardware, belts, etc. The installation is not difficult for anyone who has some experience working on cars.
 It’s also possible to hire your local mechanic to install the secondary alternator – something any qualified mechanic can help you with easily.